Jeff Hawke: Collected editions

 The British Jeff Hawke Club began reprinting Jeff Hawke in its journal, Jeff Hawke's Cosmos, in 2003.
 Each issue includes story notes on the science featured in the story, and commentary on the origins of the tales from creator Sydney Jordan.
-In addition to the regular magazine, three special editions - The Martian Quartet, Lunar 10 and Hawke's Notes have also been published.
+In addition to the regular magazine, five special editions - The Martian Quartet, Lunar 10, Earthspace, Epilogue, and Hawke's Notes have also been published.